-Is a multi split system better than other AC options?
+Is a multi split system better than other air con options?

-After learning about the main differences between a single split and a ducted air conditioner , now it’s time to take it to the next level: what are the situations when a multi split would be more efficient than other air conditioning options?
+After learning about the main differences between a single split and a ducted air conditioner, now it’s time to take it to the next level: what are the situations when a multi split would be more efficient than other air conditioning options?
 In order to figure this out, it’s important to understand the entire “profile” of a multi split air conditioner.
-Happy reading!

-A Multi Split, also known as a multi-head split system, is an air conditioner which allows multiple indoor units to be operated from a single compressor.
-Typically, it can cool and/or heat from 2 to 5 separate rooms, however, the latest models are designed to cover up to 13 rooms (i.e. Daikin’s VRV IV-S multi split air conditioner).
+A multi split, also known as a multi-head split system, is an air conditioner which allows multiple indoor units to be operated from a single compressor.
+Typically, it can cool and/or heat from 2 to 5 separate rooms, however, the latest models are designed to cover up to 13 rooms (eg. Daikin’s VRV IV-S multi split air conditioner).

 Most multi split systems are available in reverse cycle (heating and cooling) and cooling-only models, so you can choose the one that is just right for your lifestyle.